Carreau/phd-dissertation/parts/roleofactin.rst

 Matthew D. Welch :cite:`Goley2006` for  a longer review about the Arp2/3 complex.

-In cells, the Arp2/3 complex need to be activated by a Nucleation Promoting Factor (NFP).
+In cells, the Arp2/3 complex is needed to be activated by a Nucleation Promoting Factor (NFP).
 Among them is the  WASp protein (Wiskott-Aldrich Syndrome protein) and its neural homologue N-WASP which are from the same family as SCAR/WAVE :cite:`Machesky1999`.
-All these activator of Arp2/3 have in common a WCA motif.
-The Wild type protein need to be activated in order to activate Arp.
+All these activators of Arp2/3 have in common a WCA motif.
+The Wild type protein need to be activated in order to activate Arp2/3.
-The activation is done by a change in conformation that expose the active region and provide the first actin monomer necessary for the nucleation of the daughter filament.
-To circumvent the activation process of these protein, we use a reconstructed version of the protein that cut all region before the poly-proline.
+The activation is done by a change in conformation that expose the active region and provide the first actin monomer necessary for the nucleation of the daughter filaments.
+To circumvent the activation process of these proteins, we use a reconstructed version of the protein that cut all region before the poly-proline.
 This confer to pVCA the ability to be permanently active.
 This region can also be replaced by streptavidine in order to selectively bind pVCA to selected regions.
 Characterisation and more